Managing Boot Environments in the GUI¶

 Automatic During Upgrade¶

 By default the firewall automatically creates a new ZFS Boot Environment before performing an upgrade.
-This behavior can be disabled, see Boot Environments.
+The upgrade is performed inside the new Boot Environment and the firewall automatically reboots and verifies that the Boot Environment is working properly.
+This behavior can be altered using the options under Boot Environments.

 Quick Create¶